Meal Plan Options

 - Declining balance dollars - option available to Declining Balance Plan account holders only.

 Balances at the end of each semester will be refunded if the Declining Balance account has more than $10.

 Unused flex dollars will only be refunded at the end of each semester, if additional funds were added to the account during the semester and if the account has more than $10.

-Declining Balance meal plan refunds will be processed through your BankMobile Vibe account at the end of each semester.
-You must activate your card and select a refund preference or we will not be able to process your refund.
-For more information about the PCT OneCard, visit the Bursar's Office Refund FAQs Web page.
+Declining Balance meal plans refunds will be processed at the end of each semester by the method you selected when you activated your BankMobile Disbursements Personal Code.
+For more information about the refund process, visit the Bursar's Office Refund FAQs Web page.

 Summer Meal Plans